-Regarding the territorial distribution of the entity's credit activity, Barcelona and its area of influence concentrate the most important bulk, both in terms of investment volume and number of credit operations, with more than 70% of the investment, in line with the economic weight of the demarcation
+As for the territorial distribution of the entity's lending activity, Barcelona and its area of influence concentrate the most important bulk, both in terms of the volume of investment and the number of lending operations, with nearly 77% of the investment, in line with the economic weight of the area in the Catalan GDP and the concentration of business activity in Catalonia.
+Central Catalonia and Camp de Tarragona are the next regions with the highest volume of investment.

-In relation to the sectoral distribution, industry, commerce, tourism and transport have been the main recipients of ICF Group funding in 2019.
-The ICF has continued to work actively to support a wide range of sectors, under the premise that the entity can provide funding to any company with activity in Catalonia.
+In terms of sectoral distribution, commerce, tourism, industry and transport were the main recipients of ICF Group financing in 2020.
+ICF has continued to work actively to support a wide range of sectors, under the premise that the entity can provide financing to any company with activity in Catalonia.

-By type of company, 96.9% of the financing for the year was allocated to financing the self-employed, small and medium enterprises.
-On the other hand, lending activity to large companies and the public sector has assumed 2.3% and 0.8%, respectively.
+By type of company, 97.3% of the year's financing was earmarked for financing the self-employed, small and medium-sized companies, a segment severely affected by the restrictions on access to credit.
+On the other hand, lending to large companies and the public sector accounted for 2.4% and 0.3%, respectively.